VeeraKarthick609/tiny_shakespeare_GPT/README.md

 # Transformer Decoder Implementation

-Welcome!
+Hey folks!
 This repository contains a simple implementation of a transformer decoder using the `Tiny Shakespeare` dataset.
 This project is created purely for fun and educational purposes.
 Feel free to fork the repository and make use of it.

 ### Special Thanks